-When you think of cleaning carpets five (or six) days a week, do you feel good or do you get a sinking feeling in the pit of your stomach?
+When you think of cleaning carpets five (or six) days a week, do you feel good or get a sinking feeling in your stomach?

 If you feel good, then you’re on the right track!

-However, if your intuition is telling you this path may not be for you, I suggest you listen to it.
+However, if your intuition tells you this path may not be for you, I suggest you listen.

 Brainstorm some reasons that your intuition is saying, “Stop!”